tastanlab/SUMOnet-Backend/README.md

    - For this functionality, use http://127.0.0.1:8000/protein-sequence-prediction/.
 This route needs Request Body which consists of only protein_seq(required, string).

+   - The format is highly important in this route.
+Please write the requences as it is written in this example: https://rest.uniprot.org/uniprotkb/O00566.fasta.
+If you are going to add more protein sequence, please leave at least one line space.

    - Example:

    {